zhaokg/Pybeast/README.md

 # Rbeast: A Python package for Bayesian changepoint detection and time series decomposition

 ####  BEAST (Bayesian Estimator of Abrupt change, Seasonality, and Trend) is a fast, generic Bayesian model averaging algorithm to decompose time series or 1D sequential data into individual components, such as abrupt changes, trends, and periodic/seasonal variations, as described in <ins>[Zhao et al. (2019)](https://go.osu.edu/beast2019)</ins>.
 BEAST is useful for changepoint detection (i.e., breakpoints or structural breaks), nonlinear trend analysis, time series decomposition, and time series segmentation.
-See a list of [selected studies using BEAST](#publication).
+See a list of <a href="#publicationid"> selected studies using BEAST </a>.
 > BEAST was impemented in C/C++ but accessible from  R, Python, and Matlab.
 Check [github.com/zhaokg/Rbeast](https://github.com/zhaokg/Rbeast) for code and more details.